nurous/java-webapp-skeleton/README.md

 * Java SDK (1.6 or greater use '`javac -version`' to check your version)
 * [Gradle](http://gradle.org/overview) (build tool)
+** if you used [homebrew](http://mxcl.github.com/homebrew/) to install gradle you need to apply a [workaround for the IntelliJ plugin](http://youtrack.jetbrains.com/issue/IDEA-83361#comment=27-356525)
 * [IntelliJ Community Edition](http://www.jetbrains.com/idea/download/) (IDE)

 ## Getting started